adhang/adhang.github.io/pages/project-lendingclub-loan-credit.md

 **Company Goals**<br>
 Increasing profit!
 But how can we achieve it?
 Some ways to increase profits are:
-- Accepting applicants who will definitely repay their loans
+- Accepting applicants who will definitely pay off their loans
-- Declining applicants who don't want to repay the loan (potential to be defaulters)
+- Declining applicants who don't want to pay off the loan (potential to be defaulters)
 <br><br>

 **Problems**
 - When a lending company receives a loan application, the company has to make a decision whether the company will accept or decline based on the applicant's profile
-- If the applicant is likely to repay the loan but we don't approve their application, it may result in a loss of income for the company
+- If the applicant is likely to pay off the loan but we don't approve their application, it may result in a loss of income for the company
-- If the applicant is not likely to repay the loan but we approve their application, it may result in financial loss for the company
+- If the applicant is not likely to pay off the loan but we approve their application, it may result in financial loss for the company
 <br><br>

 **Objectives**
-- Predict whether borrowers will repay the loan or not
+- Predict whether the borrower will pay off the loan or not
 - Understanding the borrower behaviors:
-  - What makes borrowers repay the loan
+  - What makes the borrower pay off the loan
-  - What makes borrowers don't repay the loan
+  - What makes the borrower doesn't pay off the loan

 ## Exploratory Data Analysis